General Argyres-Douglas Theory: AD points from 6d theory

 \subsubsection{One irregular singularity: $(A_1, A_{N-1})$ SCFT}

 The four dimensional theory is defined by putting one irregular singularity on the infinity of the Riemann sphere.
-Let's first describe the number of coupling constants, mass parameter and the dimension of the Coulomb branch from the geometric data.
+Let's first describe the number of coupling constants, mass parameters and the dimension of the Coulomb branch from the geometric data.

-The local dimension of type I singularity to Hitchin's moduli space is $2n$. there are a total of $n-2$ parameters in $A_{n-2},\ldots,A_2$ and a mass parameter encoded in $A_1$.
-The parameter in $A_{n-1}$ is eliminated using the translation invariance.
-The Hitchin moduli space has dimension $(2n-6)$ by including a global contribution and the dimension of the base of Hitchin fibration is $n-3$, see table. \ref{T1}
+The local dimension of type I singularity to Hitchin's moduli space is $2n$.
+There are a total of $n-2$ parameters in $A_{n-1},\ldots,A_2$ and a mass parameter is encoded in $A_1$.
+The parameter in $A_{n-1}$ can be eliminated using translation invariance, so effectively there are $n-3$ coupling constants.
+The Hitchin moduli space has dimension $(2n-6)$ by including a global contribution and the dimension of the base of Hitchin fibration is $n-3$ which equal to the dimension of the Coulomb branch, see table. \ref{T1}

-The local dimension of type II singularity to Hitchin's moduli space is also $2n$, we still have $n-2$ parameters in $A_{n-2},..A_2$, but there is no mass parameter.
-Similarly parameter in $A_{n-1}$ is also eliminated using translation invariance.
-The base of Hitchin's fibration is also $n-3$, see table. \ref{T1}.
+The local dimension of type II singularity to Hitchin's moduli space is also $2n$, and we still have $n-3$ parameters in $A_{n-2},..A_2$ (again we use translation invariance to eliminate the parameter in $A_{n-1}$), but there is no mass parameter.
+The base of Hitchin's fibration also has dimension $n-3$, see table. \ref{T1}.

 The Seiberg-Witten curve is derived by calculating the spectral curve of Hitchin's fibration